 The period of time that your case takes to complete and for you to recover your compensation will depend entirely upon its complexity and the skill and reputation of your attorney.

-More complex cases, like those involved with wrongful death or medical malpractice, will take longer than simple car accident cases, for example.
+More complex cases, like those involved with wrongful death, will take longer than simple car accident cases, for example.

 Do I Need to Go to a Particular Doctor for Treatment?